Rocket House

 Rocket House is the seventh album by singer-songwriter and guitarist, Chris Whitley.
 It is his sixth studio album.

 It was produced by Tony Mangurian and recorded primarily at Soho Music Studios in New York City.
 It was mixed by Tony Mangurian and Danny Madorsky at Greene St. Recording.

 Additional recording was done at Little Henri Studio in New York City, Dok Noord in Ghent, Belgium, and by Scott Campbell in Los Angeles, California.

+Whitley used turntable scratchings and what he called "electronic abstraction".

 Track listing

 All tracks written by Chris Whitley unless otherwise noted.